Internet access: Digital divide

 Despite its tremendous growth, Internet access is not distributed equally within or between countries.
 The digital divide refers to "the gap between people with effective access to information and communications technology (ICT), and those with very limited or no access".
 The gap between people with Internet access and those without is one of many aspects of the digital divide.
 Whether someone has access to the Internet can depend greatly on financial status, geographical location as well as government policies.
 "Low-income, rural, and minority populations have received special scrutiny as the technological 'have-nots'."

 Government policies play a tremendous role in bringing Internet access to or limiting access for underserved groups, regions, and countries.
 For example, in Pakistan, which is pursuing an aggressive IT policy aimed at boosting its drive for economic modernization, the number of Internet users grew from 133,900 (0.1% of the population) in 2000 to 31 million (17.6% of the population) in 2011.
-In North Korea there is relatively little access to the Internet due to the governments' fear of political instability that might accompany the benefits of access to the global Internet.
+In North Korea there is relatively little access to the Internet due to the government's fear of political instability that might accompany the benefits of access to the global Internet.
 The U.S. trade embargo is a barrier limiting Internet access in Cuba.

 Access to computers is a dominant factor in determining the level of Internet access.
 In 2011, in developing countries, 25% of households had a computer and 20% had Internet access, while in developed countries the figures were 74% of households had a computer and 71% had Internet access.
 The majority of people in developing countries do not have Internet access.
 About 4 billion people do not have Internet access.
 When buying computers was legalized in Cuba in 2007, the private ownership of computers soared (there were 630,000 computers available on the island in 2008, a 23% increase over 2007).

 Internet access has changed the way in which many people think and has become an integral part of people's economic, political, and social lives.
 The United Nations has recognized that providing Internet access to more people in the world will allow them to take advantage of the "political, social, economic, educational, and career opportunities" available over the Internet.
 Several of the 67 principles adopted at the World Summit on the Information Society convened by the United Nations in Geneva in 2003, directly address the digital divide.
 To promote economic development and a reduction of the digital divide, national broadband plans have been and are being developed to increase the availability of affordable high-speed Internet access throughout the world.
 The Global Gateway, the EU's initiative to assist infrastructure development throughout the world, plans to raise €300 billion for connectivity projects, including those in the digital sector, between 2021 and 2027.